-If you do not have blood sugar testing kits, ask your diabetes team if you are planning to get pregnant.
+If you're planning to get pregnant and don't have a blood sugar testing kit, ask your diabetes team.
 If you have Type 1 diabetes, make sure your meter can test ketones too.

 Checking for diabetes complications: eye and kidney checks

-Pregnancy can make certain diabetes complications worse so it is important to have a retinal screening of your eyes and specific test for your kidneys before you stop contraception.
+Pregnancy can make certain diabetes complications worse, so it's important to have a retinal screening of your eyes and specific test for your kidneys before you stop contraception.
 Your team will discuss your results with you and give you specific advice.
 In some cases, they may refer you to a specialist team for extra support.

-Start taking 5mg folic acid until the end of the twelfth week of your pregnancy to help prevent neural tube defects.
-This is a high dose folic acid and will need to be prescribed by your doctor or nurse.
+Start taking 5mg folic acid until the end of the 12th week of your pregnancy, to help prevent neural tube defects.
+This is a high-dose folic acid and will need to be prescribed by your doctor or nurse.

 During your pregnancy

 Your diabetes team will encourage you to do more blood glucose tests and agree personal target levels.
-As a general guideline, your aim should be for:
+As a general guideline, you should aim for:

 - 1 hour after meals: below 7.8mmol/l

-Depending on how your diabetes is treated, you may find you are more at risk of hypos.
+Depending on how your diabetes is treated, you may find you are more at risk ofhypos.
 If you have Type 1 diabetes, you should be given a glucagon kit.
-Ensure that family/friends understand how to use the glucagon kit if you are unable to treat a hypo yourself.
+Ensure that family or friends understand how to use the glucagon kit if you are unable to treat a hypo yourself.
 Your diabetes team will work with you very closely to manage your insulin needs.

 Lifestyle tips for a healthy pregnancy

-- Avoid alcohol: the safest approach is not to drink at all while you're expecting
+- Avoid alcohol – the safest approach is not to drink at all while you're pregnant.

 - If you don’t feel like eating and you are treated with insulin, drink a sugary drink to avoid going hypo, but always take your insulin.
 If this doesn’t help, your doctor may be able to prescribe a safe medicine to control the vomiting.